open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ### Converting integer threshold to a t-value

-To convert a 56-bit integer threshold value to the t-value representation, emit it as a hexidecimal value (without a leading '0x'), optionally with trailing zeros omitted:
+To convert a 56-bit integer threshold value to the t-value representation, emit it as a hexadecimal value (without a leading '0x'), optionally with trailing zeros omitted:

 ```py
 h = hex(tvalue).rstrip('0')